 Or Butterflies, off Banks of Noon,

 The last stanza is more metaphorical than those which came before it.
 The speaker is interested in how the bird’s wings move through the air.
 She describes this process as being similar to “Oars divid[ing] the Ocean.”

 The bird has a clear beauty that is compared to a butterfly that takes off from the “Banks of Noon” in the heat of the day.
-It jumps, and moves “splashless” through the air.
-It cuts through the air as an oar would through water.
+It jumps and moves “splashless” through the air.
+It cuts through the air as an oar would through the water.